 For studies included in the meta-analysis, there was high heterogeneity, given the variation in the unique elements of each radiomic pipeline.
 Heterogeneity is inevitable with any meta-analysis; however, acceptable levels may be a Higgins I2 of 0%-40%.
 The meta-analysis found 88.55% and 86.19% heterogeneity for IDH and 1p19q status, respectively.
 Although the QUADAS-2 showed low bias and high applicability, the radiomic-specific RQS assessment showed an overall inadequate clinical applicability of studies, identifying issues, including a lack of cost-effectiveness analysis, clinical utility statistics, or prospective validation.
 This is consistent with other neuro-oncologic radiomic studies in the literature.
 The RQS has some limitations, however.
 For example, greater emphasis is placed on the image-acquisition parameters than on the image-normalization process (making the voxel, section thickness, and matrix size similar among MR imaging scans), despite the latter being important for optimal translation into multi-institutional contexts.
 Of note, a perceived advantage of the AI algorithms is greater objectivity and thus a more consistent diagnosis, but this has yet to be convincingly proved in the literature.

-Classification of LGG for IDH status followed by further classification of 1p19q status (when IDH-mut) will have multiplicative effects.
+Here effects.
 There was a sensitivity of 94.4% and specificity of 86.7%27 for IDH status, with a sensitivity of 90% and specificity of 89%34 for 1p19q.
 Thus, by using multiplication, we can find the maximum literature prediction of 1p19q status in an IDH-mut LGG to have a sensitivity of 85.0% (94.4% \times 90%) and a specificity of 77.2% (86.7% \times 89%).
 The conventional radiogenomic pipelines assume that the features assessed are independent, though they are not.
 For example, to take an example from the visual-feature literature, ill-defined tumor margins have been correlated with IDH wild-type LGG, 43 but if the tumor is IDHmut, it is more likely 1p19q-codeletion.
 10 There is also uncertainty regarding the interaction between radiomic and conventional visual MR imaging features.
-For example, if the T2-FLAIR mismatch sign is present, the literature would suggest that this can predict an IDH-mut 1p19q-intact glioma with greater confidence than radiomics.
-8,44 Yet, when these conventional features with the greatest predictive value are absent, one could expect that radiomics would predict the genotype better than other conventional MR imaging features.
+For example, if the T2-FLAIR mismatch sign is present, the literature would suggest that this can predict an IDH-mut 1p19q-intact glioma with greater confidence than radiomics.^{8,44} Yet, when these conventional features with the greatest predictive value are absent, one could expect that radiomics would predict the genotype better than other conventional MR imaging features.
 Thus, optimal classification may be achieved using a combination of conventional and radiomic features.